maldoinc/wireup/docs/pages/integrations/fastapi/index.md

     ---

     Wireup is framework-agnostic.
-Share the service layer between your web application and other interfaces, such as a CLI.
+Use it to share the service layer between your web application and other interfaces, such as a CLI.
 </div>

 ### Getting started